What is the Average Personal Injury Settlement Amount?

 The most important factor that contributes to the amount you can recover in settlement is the severity of your injuries.
 What settlement amount will make you “whole” will vary significantly based on the nature of your injuries.
 As mentioned above, once you receive money in exchange for a settlement agreement, you are releasing the wrongdoer forever for any liability related to the accident, meaning you agree that you are not going to pursue further legal action or ask for further compensation in the future.
 When entering a settlement agreement, it is your one-and-done chance to be made whole and to put you back in your rightful position

 If you suffer soft tissue injuries, it’s possible that you’ll return to your pre-accident status with medication, some time off work, and a few visits to the chiropractor or physical therapist.
 However, if you suffer permanent, life-changing injuries, you arguably may never be put back in your rightful position.
-These are arguments your attorney will make during settlement negotiations.
+These are arguments your attorney will make during the personal injury lawsuit process and settlement negotiations.

 Again, it is worth mentioning that the circumstances surrounding every personal injury are unique, and so are the characteristics of each individual personal injury victim.
 For example, two individuals can break their leg, but one individual may require more treatment and have a longer recovery period due to a number of factors such as age, pre-existing medical conditions, and compliance with treatment plans.
 Accordingly, the average settlement amounts above should not be interpreted as a standard amount for every personal injury victim to expect.